 If you are a Year 11 student at Lymm High School, you will already know what a great position the school is now in.
-We are proud to be able to say that we had the best GCSE results in the school's history this summer - and this is just one indication of the extent to which we are flourishing.
+We are proud to be able to say that we have had the best results in the school's history over the last couple of years, which is just one indication of the extent to which we are flourishing.
 It is an exciting time for the school and we will continue to go from strength to strength.

 The Sixth Form is no different.
-A level results have been exceptionally strong over the past couple of years and our sixth formers love studying here.
+A' level results were exceptionally strong again this summer, and our sixth formers love studying here.
 Staying with us for your post-16 studies means you can be sure that you will gain the best academic qualifications, surrounded by people who already know and love you.

 If you are not currently studying at Lymm High School, then you must not take our word for it when we tell you what a fabulous place it is to study; come and visit us to see for yourself.
 We have beautiful grounds and excellent facilities but, above all, we have a group of very well-qualified and committed staff who are waiting to help you make the most of your time here.
 Our priorities are simple.
 Firstly, we will make sure you get the excellent examination results you need to access the best universities.
-Secondly, we provide an extensive, high quality programme of extra-curricular activities and trips to enable you to enjoy yourself and to develop into wellrounded young adults.
+Secondly, we provide an extensive, high quality programme of extra-curricular activities and trips to enable you to enjoy yourself and to develop into well-rounded young adults.
 We don't complicate things and we don't spend all our time marketing ourselves at the expense of focusing on those very important priorities.